-Applicants are notified of the decision by 1 April annually through email.
+Applicants will be notified of the decision after the NGS Board meeting in March through email.

 Applicants must be students in grades 6 to 8 at the time of submission.

 Each applicant should submit a narrative essay in a biographical format about a principal individual, either male or female.
 The individual you choose may be a biological or adoptive relative, a foster parent, or a guardian.
 The submission should contain 750 to 1200 words and four to five written pages.
 It should demonstrate your basic understanding of various genealogical records.